iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 Prevent activation of artifacts within *total* meters of you for *dice* rounds.

 **4. Holtzmann Field**
-Gain _total_ additional points of armor against ranged attacks for *dice* rounds.
+Gain _total_ additional points of armour against ranged attacks for *dice* rounds.

 **5. Restoration Gauntlet**
 Restore *total* hit points to a target you are touching.